Code-Institute-Submissions/LukaszPasich-Anaconda-MAA-MS4-v2_JanResub/README_testing.md

 15. #### My Profile Page

 - TEST 15.1 - _Order History_ section lists all orders in the database for current user - YES
-- TEST 15.2 - _'Order Number'_ link takes user to the respective order's details (_Thank You_ page) originaly generated for the order - YES
+- TEST 15.2 - _'Order Number'_ link in _Order History_ section, takes user to the respective order's _'Order Details'_, which is a _Thank You_ page originaly generated for the order - YES

-- TEST 15.2 - _Update Information_ button links to _Home_ page - YES
+- TEST 15.3 - On "Submit' ('Update Information') of the _Delivery Information Form_, updated _User Profile_ is saved in database - YES

-- TEST 15.2 - _Update Information_ button links to _Home_ page - YES
+- TEST 15.4 - On "Submit' ('Update Information') of the _Delivery Information Form_, the page refreshes, the form displays updated information - relevant 'toast' is displayed - YES

 <br>